Every restaurant wants the same thing in 2026: more customers, more often.

 6. Measure What Works and Stop Guessing

-You do not need complex dashboards to know whether you are actually getting more customers for your restaurant.
 You just need a few clear metrics and a consistent way to track them.

 Simple Metrics to Track Weekly